 What holiday are staff entitled to?

-Full time workers (working 5 days a week) must receive 28 days of paid annual leave.
+Full time workers that work 5 days a week must legally receive 28 days of paid annual leave.
 This is calculated by multiplying a normal working week (5 days) by the annual entitlement of 5.6 weeks.

-Calculating part-time holiday allowances
+How to calculate part-time holiday allowances